Gravitational-wave detectors begin third observation run

 Observations and technology development at GEO600

 The GEO600 gravitational-wave detector near Hannover will take part in O3.
 Many important detector technologies have been developed and tested at GEO600, which are now in use in the LIGO and Virgo instruments and enable their unprecedented sensitivity.
 This includes high-power laser systems at the heart of the detectors and the monolithic mirror suspensions used for seismic isolation.
 The British-German instrument GEO600 has been routinely using squeezed-light technology to successfully improve its sensitivity at the upper end of the gravitational-wave spectrum since 2010.
-In late 2018 it reached a new world record squeezing level of about 6 dB, corresponding to an eightfold increase in observable volume.
+In late 2018 it reached a new world record squeezing level of nearly 6 dB, corresponding to an eightfold increase in observable volume.
 In O3 both LIGO instruments and the Virgo detector will apply squeezing, although not of the same level.

 New: Public alerts